knyazev-math/Big-Numbers/README.md

 # Big-Numbers

-Multiplies numbers containing less than 230000 digits using the Fourrier transformation.
+Multiplies numbers containing less than 200000 digits using the Fourier transform.